Skip to content

 ELog as the Hardening Track

-ELog is the first full proving application for Entity Blueprint.
+ELog is the first full proving application for Blueprint.
 It has enough real complexity to stress the vocabulary and compilers:

 • IAM, roles, groups, permissions, grants, and scoped assignments